Turtlecrafter81/al-guides/Beginner UI Guide.md

     - Torpedo Bombers: TB
     - Anti-air Gun: AA
     - Auxiliary Equipment: Aux Gears
-  * Limit Break: LB (all ships have 3 LB level: LB1, LB2 and LB3 or Max LB = MLB)
+  * Limit Break: LB (all ships have 4 LB level: 0LB, 1LB, 2LB and 3LB, though 3LB is more commonly called Max LB, or simply MLB)
-  * All __vanguard__ ships EXCEPT Collab ships have a skill, that is unlocked and upgraded by Limit Breaking, called All-out Assault: AOA for short.
+  * All __vanguard__ ships EXCEPT Collab ships have a barrage skill, that is unlocked and upgraded by Limit Breaking, called All-out Assault: AOA for short.
-  * Blueprints: as there are many type of blueprints in the game, from PR ship blueprints to equipment blueprints, they are all collectively called BPs
+  * Blueprints: as there are many type of blueprints in the game, from PR ship blueprints to equipment blueprints, they are all collectively called BPs.
+Make sure to distinct which one you're talking about.
-  * Research ships and blueprints are collectively called PR (prototype) so PR BPs generally refers to PR ship BP (the currency to enhance PR ships) or PR gears to refer to gears only obtainable from researches.
+  * Research ships and blueprints are collectively called PR.
+PR BPs generally refer to PR ship BPs (the currency to enhance PR ships).
+Similarly, PR gears refers to equipment only obtainable from PR research.
   * Cognitive Chips (Mental Units): are often shorthanded to Chips or Cog Chips. ~~what I'd like to call Mindbreaker Juice~~
   * Upgrade Parts are generally called Plates instead, e.g Torp Plates instead of Torpedo Parts, AA Plates instead of Anti-Air Gun Part,  Aux Plates instead of General Parts.
-Why is General Parts called Aux Plates?
-Because Auxiliary Equipment, the 2 slots that all ships have (3 for ARs), are upgraded with General Parts so it becomes Aux Plates.
+	* Why is General Parts called Aux Plates?
+Because Auxiliary Equipment, the 2 slots that all ships have (3 for ARs), are upgraded with General Parts.
+Therefore, Aux Plates.
-  * BB/BC/gunbotes secondary is called Auxiliary Gun so Aux gun for short
+  * BB/BC/certain gun cruisers' Secondary guns are sometimes called Auxiliary guns, so Aux gun for short.
-  * Bombing Ships, the ships that is fast and make a beeline for your backline, are colloquially referred to as jihads.
+  * Bombing Ships, the ships that move fast and make a beeline for your backline, are colloquially referred to as fireboats, or suicide ships.
+Some may find other creative names to describe their suicidal nature - you can probably understand what they're referring to.
-  * This is how I refer to bulins and not reflective of how others do it: (they both say purin so it's hard to separate them based on the verbal tick)
+  * This is how I refer to bulins and not reflective of how others do it: (they both say purin so it's hard to separate them based on the verbal tick of their voicelines.)
-    * Prototype Bulin MKII are gold bulins or just bulins
+    * Prototype Bulin MKII are gold bulins or gold purins
-    * Universal Bulin are purins instead because B change to P means purple
+    * Universal Bulin are simply bulins or purins
-  * OpSi: Operation Siren, a bundle of mess that has T4 plates to upgrade equipment past +10, Materials to builds Gear Lab equipments and META showdown.
+  * OpSi: Operation Siren, a gamemode where players can obtain has T4 plates to upgrade equipment past +10, as well as Materials necessary to build Gear Lab equipment and also contains access to META Showdowns.
 </details>

 ## Main UI Explanation: